Bhupinder S. Anand, MBBS, MD, DPHIL (OXON)

 - What are the potential pitfalls of diagnosing gallstones?

 - Can symptoms continue after gallstones are removed?

 - Pictures of Digestive Disease Myths - Slideshow

 - Take the Quiz: Tummy Trouble Digestive Disorders

 - Find a local Gastroenterologist in your town

 Biliary colic is the most common symptom of gallstones, but, fortunately, it is usually a self-limiting symptom.
 There are, however, more serious complications of gallstones.

 Cholecystitis means inflammation of the gallbladder.
-Like biliary colic, it too is caused by sudden obstruction of the ducts by a gallstone, usually the cystic duct.
+Like biliary colic, it too is caused by sudden obstruction of the ducts, usually the cystic duct by a gallstone.
 In fact, cholecystitis may begin with an episode of biliary colic.
-Obstruction of the cystic duct causes the wall of the gallbladder to begin secreting fluid just as with biliary colic, however, for unclear reasons, inflammation sets in.
+Obstruction of the cystic duct causes the wall of the gallbladder to begin secreting fluid just as with biliary colic, but for unclear reasons, inflammation sets in.
 At first the inflammation is sterile, that is, there is no infection with bacteria; however, over time the bile and gallbladder become infected with bacteria that travel through the bile ducts from the intestine.